bazelbuild/rules_swift/doc/api.md

     these objects into a binary.
 If there are none, this field will always be an empty list, never None.
 *   `object_files`: A list of `.o` files that were produced by the compiler.
+*   `stats_directory`: A `File` representing the directory that contains the timing statistics emitted by the compiler.
+If no stats were requested, this field will be None.
 *   `swiftdoc`: The `.swiftdoc` file that was produced by the compiler.
 *   `swiftmodule`: The `.swiftmodule` file that was produced by the compiler.